DMOoF25-TEAM11/ArlaNatureConnect/docs/UseCase002B-AssignNatureCheckCase/UC002B-UCCasual.md

   The employee selects "Tilføj ny gård" → System shows farm creation form → Employee enters farm details → System creates farm → Employee returns to assignment form.

 - **5a.
 Farm has active case:**
   The system auto-populates the form with existing assignment data (consultant, priority converted to Danish, notes).
-Employee can modify and reassign, or view existing assignment.
+The button text changes to "Opdater natur Check opgave" (Update Nature Check task).
+Employee can modify consultant, priority, and notes, then click the button to update the existing case.
+The system updates the active case instead of creating a new one.

 - **7a.
 No consultant selected:**
   The system prompts the employee to choose a consultant before continuing.